This article was first published on February 2nd, 2022, and was last updated March 2023.

 Think About Accessibility From the Start

-As a developer, you understand that the user experience of your site can make all the difference in whether or not users return.
-And accessibility is one of the easiest ways to improve your website’s conversion rate because it helps people of all sorts gain access to your content.
+As a developer, you understand that the user experience of your site can make all the difference.
+Whether or not users return.
+Accessibility is one of the easiest ways to improve your website’s conversion rate.
+It helps people of all sorts gain access to your content.

 Here is an outline of 6 key accessible factors that also make your website SEO-friendly.

-Well-optimized sites have architecture that’s been customized to support business’ goals.
+A well-optimized site will have an architecture that’s been customized to support the business’ goals.
 And it will also be accessible to a broad range of devices and users.
-By following these 6 SEO factors, you can make your site more user-friendly for everyone, not just those with special needs.
+By following these 6 SEO factors, you can make your site more user-friendly for everyone.
+Not just those needing special accommodations.